Five tips for digital record keeping.

 Every individual, household, and business needs to hold on to important paperwork, like tax forms, invoices, and other documents.
 Digitizing your paperwork into handy PDF documents keeps them safe and easily accessible.
 But without proper organization, even a digital archive can get messy.

-Here are five good tips for organized digital record keeping.
+Here are five good tips for organized digital recordkeeping

-Scan every document.
+1. Scan every document.

 If you choose to digitize your documents, scan them all into PDFs.
 You can certainly hold on to your original copies, but if you have a scan of every document, it’s easier to stay organized later.
 If you don’t have a scanner, don’t worry — a good mobile scanner app can digitize your papers quickly and easily.

 Keep related documents together to ensure you can find them quickly when you need them.
-If you accidentally scanned unrelated documents into one file, split them into separate PDFs.
+If you accidentally scanned unrelated documents into one file, split documents into separate PDFs.
 Then, you can save them in appropriate folders or combine them with other PDFs.

-Name your files carefully.
+3. Name your document files carefully.

 What does a document named “Scan82” contain?
 You can’t know without opening it.
 Give all your documents a simple and straightforward name that describes their contents and date, like “PayChecks_Linda_2022.”

-Make your files easy to read.
+4. Make your files easy to read.

 Sometimes scanners mess up pages — like by turning them upside down.
 It won’t matter when you print, but it will make the document harder to read on a screen.
 Easy-to-use online tools that reorganize or rotate PDF pages can correct these quirks in just a few clicks